Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel

 This is only one part of our series, A New Vision for Litigation, analyzing the proposed reforms to Ontario’s Rules of Civil Procedure.
 See our other blogs here:

-- Summary of Proposed Changes to the Rules of Civil Procedure in Ontario
+- Summary of Proposed Changes to Ontario’s Rules of Civil Procedure

 - Expediting Justice: Pre-Litigation Protocol in the Proposed Changes to the Rules of Civil Procedure in Ontario